What Is Active Listening? How and Why to Actively Listen

 - It makes the other people feel that they are important, respected, appreciated, cared for, worthy and also that their talks are meaningful, sensible, interesting and worth listening to.

-- It makes relationships stronger, helps build trust and ability to confide and feel confident.
+- It makes relationships stronger, helps build trust and the ability to confide and feel confident.

 - It helps us learn a lot and improve our knowledge in various fields that we might not have even thought of knowing about.